Slick Stephens sets up Keys rematch in Paris

-Sloane Stephens' best run at the French Open will take her into the semi-finals after a clinical straight-sets win over Daria Kasatkina.

-The US Open champion rose to the occasion in her first quarter-final at Roland Garros, beating the 21-year-old Russian 6-4 6-1 in only an hour and 10 minutes on Tuesday.
+The US Open champion rose to the occasion in her first quarter-final at Roland Garros, beating the 21-year-old Russian 6-4 6-1 in only an hour and 10 minutes on Wednesday (AEST).

 Stephens overpowered the 14th seed in an assured performance on Court Philippe Chatrier and has dropped just the one set in Paris.